 * For a long time the internet had no evaluative reports of the site, just a number of short notes, mainly with the same, rather global information.

 * Good news however: the weblog of Sophie Lepetit (june 2012) has three posts with the story and pictures of all relevant aspects of Billy's creative work, take a look here, here and here.

-* In the revised version of this post (oct 2011) I have inserted some factual data derived from the chapter about the Billy couple in Bruno Montpied's, Éloge des jardins anarchiques, 2011.
+* In the revised version of this post (oct 2011) I have inserted some factual data derived from the chapter about the Billy couple in the book (2011) by Bruno Montpied Éloge des jardins anarchiques.
 In the next revision (june 2012) I inserted the refusal of the legacy as related on Laurent Danchin's biography of Charles Billy, as published in Sophie Lepetit's weblog (june 2012)

 first published march 2009, last revised aug 2018